bihealth/bih-cluster/bih-cluster/docs/connecting/generate-key/windows.md

 whole cluster wiki we will use this file naming convention.
 Also note that the private key will be stored in Putty format (`.ppk`, this extension is added automatically).

+!!! important "What is your key's passphrase?"

+    You should set a passphrase when generating your private key.
+    This passphrase is used for encrypting you private key to protect it against the private key file theft/being lost.
+    When using the key for login, you will have to enter it (or the first time you load it into the SSH key agent).
+    Note that when being asked for the **passphrase** this does not occur on the cluster (and is thus unrelated to it) but on your local computer.

+    Also see [SSH Basics](/misc/ssh-basics/) for more information.

-**Important** The gibberish in the textbox is your public key in the format how it has to be submitted to the MDC and Charite (links for this step below).
+The gibberish in the textbox is your public key in the format how it has to be submitted to the MDC and Charite (links for this step below).
 Thus, copy this text and paste it to the SSH-key-submission-web-service of your institution.

 ![](figures/mobaxterm_keygen4.png)

-**Important** Store the private key additionally in the OpenSSH format.
+Store the private key additionally in the OpenSSH format.
 To do so, click `Conversions` and select `Export OpenSSH key`.
 To be consistent, give the file the same name as your `.ppk` private key file above (just without the `.ppk`).

 ![](figures/mobaxterm_keygen5.png)